xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 Under Numan's 212, MallIQ and Ommasign complement each other with their different technologies.
-It would be really interesting to see them coupled with a local marketing intiative that also helps companies collect customer data for targeted marketing campaigns.
+It would be really interesting to see them coupled with a local marketing initiative that also helps companies collect customer data for targeted marketing campaigns.

 ## Incubation and technology parks

-In our second day in Istanbul, we visited co-working spaces and technoogy parks to see for ourselves where and how the tech startups work.
+In our second day in Istanbul, we visited co-working spaces and technology parks to see for ourselves where and how the tech startups work.

 ### Kolektif House

-The first visit that we made was to to a co-working space and incubator called [Kolektif House in Levent](https://kolektifhouse.co/en/).
+The first visit that we made was to a co-working space and incubator called [Kolektif House in Levent](https://kolektifhouse.co/en/).

-A very chic co-working space, and they currently have four locations around Istanbul.
+It's a very chic co-working space, and they currently have four locations around Istanbul.

 ![Kolektif House Levent, Istanbul](/images/jetro-mena-ist-dec2019/ist-kolektifhouse-spaces-collage.jpg)

-Kolektif House describes themselves as something like a proftable WeWork.
-They currently have around 3000 members, where a large portion are SMEs and freelancers, with having 11 VCs as part of their tenants.
-Occupancy rate is 95% in all of their locations.
+Kolektif House describes themselves as something like a profitable WeWork.
+They currently have around 3000 members, where large portions are SMEs and freelancers, with having 11 VCs as part of their tenants.
+The occupancy rate is 95% in all of their locations.

 Prices for their space is TRY400 (around USD70) for a virtual office (just an address), TRY1000